kaust-vislab/introduction-to-docker-for-data-scientists/_episodes/02-mybinder.md

 teaching: 25
 exercises: 10
 questions:
+- "What is the Binder Project?"
+- "How does the Binder Project use Docker?"
 - "How can I add a Binder button to my GitHub/GitLab repository?"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"